-Niels Van Quaquebeke, based in Hamburg, Germany, is an organisational psychologist and Professor of Leadership and Organizational Behavior, besides Head of the Management Department at KLU.
+Niels Van Quaquebeke is an organizational psychologist based in Hamburg, Germany.
 He is recognized as one of the Top100 German-speaking business scholars under 40 (Handelsblatt).
-He is the recipient of multiple awards for his teaching and frequently featured in public media.
+He is the recipient of multiple awards for his teaching and is frequently featured in public media.
 He has a book on the psychology of leadership (currently only in German).

 Enjoy listening in.

 “We started to realize one of the simplest things.
 Questions are just the spark.
-What is needed is listening afterward.
+What it is listening needed afterward.
 If you ask the question but don’t listen, you might as well have not asked the question.
 Even worse, it’s almost like an insult being asked a question and not being listened to.”

 – Niels Van Quaquebeke

-02:13 – Niels tells his story about how he started researching questions, what he discovered to be the key to questions having impact and how this led to “Respectful Inquiry”.
+02:13 – Niels tells his story about how he started researching questions, what he discovered to be the key to questions having an impact, and how this led to “Respectful Inquiry”.

 05:40 – Asking to reply, not to understand better understood.